EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-handling-errors-in-nodejs.md

 ```

 This express app (no running on port 5555)
-has three routs that work as follows:
+has three routes that work as follows:

 ### [/error](http://localhost:5555/error)

 This route throws an error that is caught by the express middleware
-and delgated to express_logger.coffee.
+and delgated to `express_logger.coffee`.

 You should see output like: